vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-03-24, I resumed jogging.
 I was feeling a little lower on energy, but still did the usual running/walking mix, with the running part being a little slower than usual but not shorter.

+## 2024-03-27: skipped jogging due to shopping and WeWork trip

+On 2024-03-27, I went to Trader Joe's for shopping in the morning, and made a trip to WeWork in the afternoon.
+As a result, I couldn't go jogging.

+## 2024-03-28: skipped jogging to preserve time and energy for package pickup and shopping

+On 2024-03-28, I spent a bunch of time and enery on package pickup from the Amazon locker and then a little more time shopping at Walgreens.
+As a result, I didn't have time to go jogging.